 While we claim neutrality on such contentious issues, we do encourage saving for Christmas even before the leaves change colors.

 Over the years, Christmas has become synonymous with spending money.
-According to the National Retail Foundation, 1consumers said in 208 that they spent an average of $1,000 during the holiday season.
+According to the National Retail Foundation, consumers said in 2018 that they spent an average of $1,000 during the holiday season.
 It’s probably no surprise that much of that spending for Americans takes place on a credit card.
 According to Magnify Money’s 2018 holiday debt survey, last year Americans added an average of $1,230 in holiday debt.

 To avoid this debt, but still have the memorable Christmas you desire, we encourage you to start saving now!

 Start by Making a List

 To plan how much you’ll likely spend this holiday season, make a list of all your expenses from last year.
 We suggest looking at your bank statement from October, November, and December.
 Make sure to include the cost of:

 Adjust for this Any Changes

 Adjust the estimated cost for any changes related to this year’s holiday season.
 For example, do you have a new grandchild to buy a gift for or are you hoping to take a trip up to the Capilano Suspension Bridge?
 If so, factor that cost into what you’ll likely spend.

 Divide by the Number of Paychecks You’ll Have

 If, for example, you’ll have four paychecks between now and Christmas, divide the total holiday expense amount by four.
 This will tell you how much you’ll need to save in each paycheck to have the Christmas you want without taking on any holiday debt.